← Case Study Home

 • Project management: the thread through everything

-• Systems thinking: how 13 services connect
+• Systems thinking: how services connect (and when to remove them)

 • The workflow: collect, categorize, build, verify, close